The key difference between crustaceans and molluscs is that the crustaceans have segmented bodies while molluscs have unsegmented soft bodies.

 5. Side by Side Comparison – Crustaceans vs Molluscs in Tabular Form

 What are Crustaceans?

-What are Mollusks (Molluscs)?
+What are Molluscs (Mollusks)?

 Molluscs have soft unsegmented bodies.
-The characteristic feature of all mollusks is the presence of mantle, a thick epidermis, which covers the dorsal side of the body.
-Some mollusks have outer calcareous shells, which is secreted by the mantle.
-All the mollusks except cephalopods have muscular foot as the organ of locomotion.
-Other than for locomotion, muscular foot is also used for attachment, food capture, digging, etc. All the organs including excretory, digestive and reproductive organs are found in a visceral mass.
-Trochophore and veliger larval forms are characteristics to mollusks.
-Mollusks like oysters, clams, scallops, muscles, octopuses, and squids are considered as important food sources of humans.
+The characteristic feature of all molluscs is the presence of mantle; a thick epidermis, which covers the dorsal side of the body.
+Some molluscs have outer calcareous shells, which is secreted by the mantle.
+All the molluscs except cephalopods have a muscular foot as the organ of locomotion.
+Other than for locomotion, muscular foot serves many other functions such as attachment, food capture, digging, etc. All the organs including excretory, digestive and reproductive organs are found in a visceral mass.
+Trochophore and veliger larval forms are characteristics to molluscs.
+Some molluscs such as oysters, clams, scallops, mussels, octopuses, and squids are important food sources of humans.